-Mental Health First Aid Standard (Virtual) and Mental Health First Aid Standard (face-to-face) teach the support provided to a person who may be experiencing a decline in their mental well-being or a mental health crisis.
+Mental Health First Aid Standard (available virtually or face-to-face) teaches the support provided to a person who may be experiencing a decline in their mental well-being or a mental health crisis.
 Training is available throughout the year (at a cost) for students, faculty and staff.